imgopi41/IPL-Analysis-PowerBi/README.md

 When we prepare to share our data or information, A Power BI Dashboard is used in gathering of visuals from a given data.
 A Dashboard needs to fit on a solitary page frequently called Canvas.
 Canvas is workshop where we can make, consolidate, and adjust fascinating and convincing visuals.
-In our Madhav store Dashboard Visualizations and text were used to represent Madhav store sales.
-A Dashboard can created has per user Requirement.
+In our IPL Analysis Dashboard Visualizations and text were used to represent a Dashboard.

 **5. Tiles:**